Editor’s Note: This post was updated on June 8, 2021, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 What is Lean Body Mass?

-Lean Body Mass (also sometimes known as simply “lean mass,” likely the source of the word “lean muscle”) is the total weight of your body minus all the weight due to your fat mass.
+Lean Body Mass (also sometimes known as simply “lean mass,” likely the source of the word “lean muscle”) is the total weight of your body minus all the weight due to your body fat mass.

 Lean Body Mass (LBM) = Total Weight – Fat Mass